lukso-network/events-hack-your-profile-hackathon/README.md

-# Join the LUKSO "Hack your Profile" Hackathon, 3rd-24th of November
+# Join the LUKSO "Hack your Profile" Hackathon, November 3rd-24th

 Welcome to the first ever LUKSO Hackathon!
 We have the basics ready and invite you to hack your profile!